Mom Blog Revamp and Migration to WordPress

 For this project, I created my own branding ~ my logo, color-scheme and picked out my own fonts.
 This site never became monetized, because I began my web development blueprint, although it is set up to add advertisements and banners.

-As I learned new skills in my classes I applied that learning to my site.
-The same skills I learned in class, I practiced on this website and gained much knowledge and hands-on training in the process.
+As I learned new skills in my classes, I practiced on this website and gained much knowledge and hands-on training in the process.
 Since the blueprint came to an end I’ve been working on my current site and other peoples’ sites and have yet to revisit this to update it to look good on a phone.

 Clean, Minimal Design